 About this blog post

-This is not a complete description of the support measures that have been presented during the Corona crisis, but rather a brief summary we’ve done to keep primarily our clients informed.
+It’s not a complete description of the support measures that have been presented during the Corona crisis, but rather a brief summary we’ve done to keep primarily our clients informed.
 There are plenty of other blogs that write better and more in detail about these measures.

-Here we list some (not all) of the measures that have been presented and in brief what they are all about.
 Our selection is based on what we think is interesting for our clients (i.e. very small companies).
 Some measures we’ve described in separate posts and we link to these below – some may still only be in Swedish, however.

 We try to keep these posts as updated as we can, and we write at the top of each when they were last updated.